NVIDIA/CUDALibrarySamples/nvTIFF/nvTIFF-Decode-Encode/README.md

                 optionally, written into an output TIFF file.
                 Default: disabled.

-        -r
-        --rowsxstrip
-                Specifies the number of consecutive rows  to  use  to  divide  the  images  into strips.
-Each image is divided in strips of the same size (except  possibly  the last strip) and then the strips are  compressed  as  independent  byte  streams.
-                This option is ignored if -E is not specified.
-                Default: 1.

-        -s
-        --stripalloc
-                Specifies the initial estimate of the maximum size  of  compressed  strips.
-If during compression one or more strips require more  space,  the  compression  is aborted and restarted automatically with a safe estimate.
-                This option is ignored if -E is not specified.
-                Default: the size, in bytes, of a strip in the uncompressed images.

         --encode-out
                 Enables the writing of the compressed  images  to  an  output  TIFF  file named outFile.tif.